cotarr/calc-pi-x86-64-asm/README.md

 cd calc-pi-x86-64-asm
 ```

-Run the `make` to compile the modules and combine them with the linker.
+Run `make` to compile the modules and combine them with the linker.
 The assembler and linker options were developed for 64 bit Debian Linux.
 It works on my Ubuntu laptop.
 I have not tried other distributions
 of Linux.
 If successful, an executable file `calc-pi` should be created